hackersalman/Bug-Hunting-Cheatsheet/Access Control.md

 https://insecure-website.com/login/home.jsp?role=1
 https://insecure-website.com/myaccount?id=123
 ```
-This approach is insecure because a user can modify the value and access functionality they're not authorized to, such as administrative functions.

-In some applications, the exploitable parameter does not have a predictable value.
-For example, instead of an incrementing number, an application might use globally unique identifiers (GUIDs) to identify users.
+In some applications, instead of an incrementing number, an application might use globally unique identifiers (GUIDs) to identify users.
 This may prevent an attacker from guessing or predicting another user's identifier.
-However, the GUIDs belonging to other users might be disclosed (Information Discloser) elsewhere in the application where users are referenced, such as user messages or reviews.
+However, the GUIDs belonging to other users might be disclosed elsewhere in the application.
 ___
 ### Broken access control resulting from platform misconfiguration Url and Method based
 Some applications enforce access controls at the platform layer by restricting access to specific URLs and HTTP methods based on the user's role.
 In such cases, it may be possible to access certain endpoints by changing the request method from `POST to GET` or vice versa.<br>